When you think of exploring astronomy, you probably

 you live in or near a city where there are lots of lights at

 night lights can obscure all but the brightest stars.
 If

 this is your situation, you may have to just use Stellarium for

-now, but be ready to stargaze the next time you find yourself in a good dark
+now, but be ready to stargaze the next time you find yourself in

-if you are lucky enough to live in an area where there
+However, if you are lucky enough to live in an area where there

-are not

-many lights, the number of stars you can see will
+are not that many lights, the number of stars you can see will

 the best view possible of the sky all around the horizon.

-You don't want a lot of tall trees or buildings around if
+You don't want a lot of tall trees or

-have picked what appears to be a good spot, visit it
+Once you have picked what appears to be a good spot, visit it

 "Cardinal Points" with a Compass